Defence Cyber Certification audits

 You have been asked for Level 0

-You want to book a straightforward Level 0 assessment, confirm whether Cyber Essentials is already covered, and understand the fixed-price route before you proceed.
+You want to book a straightforward Level 0 assessment, confirm whether Cyber Essentials is covered, and understand the fixed-price route before you proceed.

 You have been asked for Level 1